cncf/glossary/CONTRIBUTING.md

 * If you see anything you think can be improved, feel free to open an issue or, even, better submit your suggestions via a pull request.
 * Please title your pull requests appropriately, summing up what your commits are about.
 * For new terms, make sure that your entry doesn't already exist somewhere else in the Glossary.
+* For a quick overview on how to navigate this GitHub page and create a pull request, please refer to the [how to doc](https://github.com/cncf/glossary/blob/main/how-to.md)

 ## Requests
 * For Glossary entry changes and additions, please raise separate pull requests for each entry.
 This makes it easier to discuss and shepherd updates in self-contained units.